melissabreynolds/personalsite/cv.md

 ## Selected Publications

-For a complete list of my publications, including public-facing scholarship, visit the <a href="{{ site.baseurl }}/publications">publications</a> page.
+For a complete list of my publications, including public-facing scholarship, visit the [publications]({{ site.baseurl }}/publications) page.

 ### Book Manuscript
 _How To: Reading Medicine and Science in England, 1400–1600_ (in preparation)